It might sound humble, but boiled cabbage is absolutely delicious! Swirl it with butter and salt for an easy and healthy side dish.

 • Lemon juice

-Keep the flavors simple, and it tastes amazing!
-One note: make sure to salt to taste.
+One final note: make sure to salt to taste.
 Every cabbage has a slightly different size, so you’ll need varying levels of salt.
 Make sure to salt it until the flavor pops: but not so much that it tastes salty.

 Boiled cabbage can complete nearly any meal!
 It’s a healthy vegetable that is low in calories and high in vitamins and fiber (source).
 Here are a few ideas for adding it to meals: